claytongearhart/squid/docs/progressLog.md

 ### 2021-10-29 4 Hours
 Got segfaults fixed(mostly), will still cause if input file is above a certian length which is pretty curious.
 Then worked on adding more information such as token type.
 I ran into an error here with explicit conversion which led me to having my object class accepting more types than just strings.
 This lead to down a rabbit-hole of exploring different types of constructors until I finally found the conversion constructor I need.

+### 2021-10-30
+Spent a lot of time trying to get child class to work, ended giving up on it.
+However I decided to solve my problem by converting enums to string when they first get inserted and had the idea of overloading the constructor on the `node` class instead of using std::variants which have been the cause of so many problems.